Last Updated on: September 27, 2023

-When I was still in the corporate setup and our long-awaited salary comes in, it is hard not to notice people standing one by one and going out for a quick celebratory snack.
+When I was still in the corporate setup and our long-awaited salary came in, it was hard not to notice people standing one by one and going out for a quick celebratory snack.

 On top of the impulse buying behaviors of employees, malls and other similar establishments also found a way to rake in a lot more money through payday sales.

-There is even a phenomenon called “Payday Friday,” when the payday intersects with a Friday, causing the already-dreaded Manila Friday traffic even worse due to all the people going out and celebrating like it’s a holiday.
+There is even a phenomenon called “Payday Friday,” when the payday intersects with a Friday, causing the already-dreaded Manila Friday traffic even worse due to everyone going out and celebrating like it’s a holiday.

 However, this strategy is compelling not because of the marketing teams or the products on display but because of the planted belief among salaried workers that the payday is a call for celebration.

 Many employees think that payday is a special day because we can finally reward ourselves and tap ourselves on the back that we did a good job, which can cause some people to spend more than they can make, resulting in debt.

 This habit of payday celebrations is also an obvious sign of people trapped in the rat race.